Internet Guide for Low & Fixed Incomes

 Similar to Cox, Mediacom offers discounted internet (25 Mbps) at $9.95 per month.
 If Mediacom internet service is available in your area, you must have at least one student in grades K-12 living at home, or a child participating in the NSLP.
 Learn more about Mediacom Connect2Compete and find out if you’re eligible.

 RCN Internet First

-The RCN Internet First program is designed to help families and students in low-income households have reliable access to the internet.
+RCN offers the RCN Internet First program, which is designed to help families and students in low-income households have reliable access to the internet.
 Qualifying households receive internet up to 25 Mbps for $9.95 per month with the first 60 days free.
 Learn more about Internet First and see if you are eligible to apply.

 Spectrum Internet Assist

-The Spectrum Internet Assist program provides discounted high-speed internet (30 Mbps) to low-income households, with the option to add in-home WiFi for $5 per month.
+Spectrum offers the Spectrum Internet Assist program, which provides discounted high-speed internet (30 Mbps) to low-income households, with the option to add in-home WiFi for $5 per month.
 Eligible households will also receive Spectrum’s Security Suite and an internet modem at no additional cost.